LAWA Estuary Health National Picture Summary 2022

 -

-Contaminants includes the metals copper (Cu), lead (Pb), zinc (Zn), cadmium (Cd), chromium (Cr), nickel (Ni), silver (Ag), mercury (Hg), arsenic (As), and organic contaminants such as hydrocarbons and pesticides.
+Contaminants include the metals copper (Cu), lead (Pb), zinc (Zn), cadmium (Cd), chromium (Cr), nickel (Ni), silver (Ag), mercury (Hg), arsenic (As), and organic contaminants such as hydrocarbons and pesticides.
 When concentrations of these contaminants get too high, they can have negative effects on estuary health.

 -

 Some broad patterns can be seen in the current monitoring data.
 Namely, estuaries closer to human populations and activities are muddier and more contaminated than those in less modified landscapes.
 Concentrations of metal contaminants are usually higher in estuaries close to cities, whereas high mud content is the biggest stressor of estuaries in rural locations.
 These patterns mean estuary health can vary greatly even within regions.
-For instance, Waitematā Harbour is surrounded by the largest city in the country and in places has elevated concentrations of zinc, lead and mercury.
+For instance, Waitematā Harbour is surrounded by the largest city in the country and in places has elevated concentrations of zinc, lead, and mercury.
 Further north in the Auckland region, Whangateau Estuary is surrounded by crops, grassland, and small urban areas and has very low contaminant and mud concentrations.

 Estuaries are complex ecosystems that are influenced by activities happening upstream as well as out at sea.
 This can make it challenging to identify and manage all of the factors that affect their health.
 Additionally estuary management is complex as many agencies have overlapping roles, and it is not always clear who is responsible.
 In most cases, it has taken decades of deforestation and land use change for mud and contaminants to build up, and the estuary type is also a factor in how susceptible an estuary is to the various threats.
-Restoring estuaries also takes time, and some estuaries may never return to their ‘natural’ state.
-However, the dynamic nature of estuaries means if we reduce the amount of contaminants entering estuaries, they may have the potential to recover.
-For example, concentrations of the contaminant lead (Pb) have decreased in many urban estuaries since the mid-1990s when it was removed from use in paints and petrol.

 More estuary resources are available online from LAWA and our partners to help inform and inspire.
 Below we have links to LAWA estuary health factsheets, the DOC Estuaries Hub, and national reporting from the Ministry for the Environment and Statistics New Zealand.